oracle/node-oracledb/doc/api.md

 Output is the same as the previous non-resultSet example.

 Each ResultSet should be closed when it is no longer needed.

+Warning:  You should not concurrently fetch data from nested cursors in different data rows because this may give inconsistent results.

 #### <a name="querymeta"></a> 16.1.6 Query Column Metadata